Polanco’s 10th-inning double lifts Twins past Indians, 5-4

-MINNEAPOLIS (AP) — Jorge Polanco doubled with two outs in the bottom of the 10th inning to score Max Kepler and give the Minnesota Twins a 5-4 victory over the Cleveland Indians on Monday night.
+Polanco doubled with two outs in the bottom of the 10th inning to score Max Kepler and give the Minnesota Twins a 5-4 victory over the Cleveland Indians on Monday night.

 It was the second straight walk-off win for the Twins, who have won eight of 11.
-Polanco had a sacrifice fly in the ninth inning to beat Tampa Bay on Sunday.
-Minnesota last had consecutive walk-off wins Sept.
-13-14, 2017.
+Polanco had a sacrifice fly in the ninth inning to beat Tampa Bay on Sunday and is the first Twins player with at least four walk-offs in a season since Kent Hrbek had five in 1987.

 Minnesota, which left the bases loaded in the ninth, had them loaded with no outs in the 10th.
 Rob Refsnyder hit a sharp ground ball to third baseman Jose Ramirez, who stepped on the bag and threw home to get Ryan Jeffers.